HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/context_preview.md

 - Can select and change contexts
 - Useful for reviewing template with different content

-### Switching Context with Unsaved changes
+### Triggering Preview with Unsaved changes
-The image below shows the prompt if there are unsaved changes while switching canvas context.
+The image below shows the prompt if the Preview Link is clicked while there are unsaved changes.
 ![](../../../../assets/HCL_Presentation_Designer_Context_UnsavedChanges.png)

 ---